Dim the Lights: Recording

 Murphy experiments with overdubbing on track 4.
 The three tunes of the medley are overlaid so that you hear the vocal tracks of all three songs at once, including three different scat choruses.

-Murphy contributes original lyrics to two tunes, "Dim the Lights" and "Time all Gone".

-Reception
+Release and reception

-Colin Larkin assigns 3 stars in The Virgin Encyclopedia of Popular Music.
-Three stars means, "3* Good.
-By the artist's usual standards and therefore recommended".
+The album was released on CD and digital.
+The album received 3 out of 5 stars by Colin Larkin on The Virgin Encyclopedia of Popular Music, stating, "Good by the artist's usual standards and therefore recommended".

-Scott Yanow includes Dim the Lights in his list of Murphy's "other worthy recordings of the past 20 years" in his book The Jazz Singers: The Ultimate Guide.
+Scott Yanow of AllMusic includes Dim the Lights in his list of Murphy's "other worthy recordings of the past 20 years" in his book The Jazz Singers: The Ultimate Guide.

-Murphy biographer Peter Jones thought the results of the overdubbing of the three songs of the medley in track 4 to be a muddle.

 In a DownBeat article from 1997, Dan Ouellette called Dim the Lights "a superb duo recording".

-Writer Jim Santella called Dim the Lights a "highly recommended album" in a review in 2000.
+Writer Jim Santella called Dim the Lights a "highly recommended album".

-In A Biographical Guide to the Great Jazz and Pop Singers, Will Friedwald said, "Dim the Lights teams him with Carter veteran Benny Green, and with his usual plethora of ideas, some brilliant and some bizarre".
+In A Biographical Guide to the Great Jazz and Pop Singers, Will Friedwald wrote, "Dim the Lights teams him with Carter veteran Benny Green, and with his usual plethora of ideas, some brilliant and some bizarre".

 Joel Siegel reviewing the album for JazzTimes found the duo unable to hold interest for the full 70 minutes and found Murphy's voice to "sound strained and grainy".
-Siegel did praise the tracks “The Two Lonely People” and “Street of Dreams.”
+Siegel however did praise the tracks “Two Lonely People” and “Street of Dreams.”